School of International Service

 Additional Positions at AUResearch Fellow, Center for Congressional and Presidential Studies

-- Dr. Jordan Tama specializes in the politics, processes, and institutions of U.S. foreign policy making process, presidential-congressional relations, strategic planning, intelligence reform, counterterrorism policy, and blue-ribbon commissions.
+- Dr. Jordan Tama specializes in the politics, processes, and institutions of U.S. foreign and national security policy making, including presidential-congressional relations, national security strategy, intelligence and counterterrorism policy, and the role of blue-ribbon commissions.
 He is the author of Terrorism and National Security Reform: How Commissions Can Drive Change During Crises (Cambridge University Press, 2011), and of articles in Political Science Quarterly, Political Research Quarterly, Presidential Studies Quarterly, Congress and the Presidency, Foreign Policy, Foreign Affairs, the New York Times, the Washington Post, and other publications.
-Dr. Tama has been awarded fellowships by the Woodrow Wilson Center and the American Political Science Association, and has served as a senior aide in the U.S. House of Representatives, as a speechwriter for former U.S. Representative Lee Hamilton, and as an intelligence and counterterrorism policy advisor to Barack Obama’s 2008 presidential campaign.
+Dr. Tama has been awarded fellowships by the Woodrow Wilson Center and the American Political Science Association, and has served as a senior aide in the U.S. House of Representatives, as a foreign policy speechwriter, and as an intelligence and counterterrorism policy advisor to Barack Obama’s 2008 presidential campaign.

 DegreesPhD, Woodrow Wilson School of Public and International Affairs, Princeton University; MPA, International Relations, Princeton University; B.A., Williams College

 FOR THE MEDIA

 news story, call AU Communications

 - “The Value and Limitations of National Security Strategic Reviews,” Political Science Quarterly (Forthcoming)

 - “Crises, Commissions, and Reform: The Impact of Blue-Ribbon Panels,” Political Research Quarterly (March 2014)